Csfifty23/Funavry-Poker-Solution/README.md

 ## Methodology

--The solution of the problem will only works if we can get only the detected portion in the images which only represent player name and their position.
+- The solution of the problem will only works if we can get only the detected portion in the images which only represent player name and their position.
--To effeicntly detect only the text sections corresonponding to the palyer name and palyer position i finetune the yolo8m model for the given images using ultralaytics becuase
+- To effeicntly detect only the text sections corresonponding to the palyer name and palyer position i finetune the yolo8m model for the given images using ultralaytics becuase
--other methods and pretrained models were not effeciently detecting the relevant text portion in images.
+- other methods and pretrained models were not effeciently detecting the relevant text portion in images.
--Therefore i finetuned the yolo8m which is very fast and accurate and was giving the best results.
+- Therefore i finetuned the yolo8m which is very fast and accurate and was giving the best results.
--After the fintuning infernce is done on the images and fintuned model was correctly detecting only the player name and palyer position in the images.
+- After the fintuning infernce is done on the images and fintuned model was correctly detecting only the player name and palyer position in the images.
--The detected text boxes are then extracted out from the predicted images to perfom OCR using the TrOCR.
+- The detected text boxes are then extracted out from the predicted images to perfom OCR using the TrOCR.
--I used pretrained TrOCR for optical cahracter recogination from the huggingface liberary.
+- I used pretrained TrOCR for optical cahracter recogination from the huggingface liberary.
--Then a logic is written to mapped all the player name with their corrosponding position in a given input image.
+- Then a logic is written to mapped all the player name with their corrosponding position in a given input image.
--The script uses ultralatics to fintune the yolo8m model for detection of text boxes consists of player name and player position.
+- The script uses ultralatics to fintune the yolo8m model for detection of text boxes consists of player name and player position.
--TrOCR, an OCR tool, to extract text from single-line text images.
+- TrOCR, an OCR tool, to extract text from single-line text images.
--It processes the input image provided for testing the code ouput and extracts relevant information accordingly.
+- It processes the input image provided for testing the code ouput and extracts relevant information accordingly.

 ## Choices and Assumptions